Turning defeat into money: How Ghana can commercialise national soccer team in challenging times

 Emphasizing the team's unique identity, history, and values can create a strong emotional connection with fans.
 Selling branded merchandise, from jerseys to accessories, can turn passion into profit.

-Ghana's vibrant culture and iconic stars, past and present, can be integral to this branding effort.
+Ghana's vibrant culture and iconic stars, past and present, can be integral to this branding efforts.

 1. Engaging content beyond the game